 One Northrop F-5E crashed on 04-12-14 in Somalia near Kisimayo after bombing an "al Shahab" camp; a Kenyan spokeman said it crashed due to engine problems, Somali rebels mentioned it was shot down

 by a missile.
 No two-seaters are used for fihting in Somalia.

 On 29-10-14 five with covered cockpit were seen at Laikipia AB, while on 12-12-15 three single- and one doubleseater flew over Nairobi on the Independence day.

 Two jets reportedly attacked two major "al Shahab" camps in Southern Somalia in April 2016, destroying them.
 Other operation was the destruction in June 2017 of a logistical base near Jungal (West of Bardera).

-Information dated January 2015 stated that the Tigers would be almost certainly retired at the end of the war against "al Shahab" after conducting hundred of raids on militant positions, training camps, bases and logistic points.
+Information dated January 2015 stated that the Tigers would be almost certainly retired at the end of the war against "al Shahab", after conductung hundreds of raids on military positions, training camps, bases and logistic points.